 As the first step of your user research, you should define your persona.
 Your persona is a specific person who represents your target audience.
 You can create as many personas as you like, but in my experience 2 or 3 is sufficient.
 You won’t have the time to do proper validation on more than 3 user groups.

 It’s all up to you how in-depth you go when defining your persona.
 You can include as many details as you like including interest, personal information, and so on.
 However, the one thing that will give the most value is defining the problem for the persona and your main USP as the solution to the problem.

 Create a Value Proposition

 Usually, at the starting point, a business idea can go in several directions.
 You can have various potential target groups, multiple use cases, and more than one business model.
 Choosing the right one can feel like a guessing game at this stage.
-To test the possibilities and define the value proposition, we usually use the value proposition canvas and the business model canvas.
+To test the possibilities and define the value proposition, we usually use the Value Proposition Canvas and the Lean Canvas.

 Filling out the value proposition canvas helps you match your product features or services with your customers’ pains and needs.
 If you do it right, in the end you’ll be able to draft a unique value proposition (VP) to all your personas.

-With the business model canvas, you take your value propositions a step further to map out the possibilities each VP holds.
+With the Lean Canvas, you take your value propositions a step further to map out the possibilities each VP holds.
 This way you can decide which target group you should investigate further.